-Moles are solitary animals that come together only to breed.
+Moles are solitary animals that come together to breed.
 The gestation period of moles is approximately 42 days.
 Three to five young are born in March or early April.
 There is mixed opinions on the # of liters mole have each year.
-Some say only 1 others say 1-3. ® American Animal Control have experienced baby moles in the spring, summer, and even early fall.
+Some say only 1 others say 1-3.
+American Animal Control® LLC has experienced baby moles in the spring, summer, and even early fall.

 Moles live in the seclusion of underground burrows, coming to the surface only rarely, and then often by accident.
 Moles have only a few predators because of their secluded life underground and may live for three to four years.
 Spring floods are probably the greatest danger facing adult moles and their young.

 Moles are insectivores, not rodents, and are related to shrews.
 Their diet consists mainly of grubs, beetles, beetle larvae, and earthworms which seem to be most of their diet .
 Moles eat from 70 to 100 percent of their weight each day.
 The tremendous amount of energy expended in plowing through soil requires a correspondingly large amount of food to supply that energy.
 Moles do not hibernate but are more or less active all seasons of the year.
 They are busiest finding and storing foods during rainy periods in summer.

 Because of their food requirements, moles must cover a larger area than do most animals that live underground.
 Three to five moles per acre are considered a high population for most areas.
 Moles prefer to hunt in loose, moist soil that is rich in grubs and earthworms.
 This preference accounts for the mole’s attraction to lawns and golf courses, and fields.